atakancicekk/BMI_Calculator/README.md

 #  BMI Calculator

-The goal of this project is to learn more about Optionals, solidify your understanding of the MVC design pattern and to introduce the concept of Classes.
+The goal of this project is to learn more about Optionals, solidify my understanding of the MVC design pattern and to introduce the concept of Classes.
 I compared objects created from classes with instances of Structs that we learnt about earlier.

 ## What I've built